 A great plethora of in depth research studies have proven that students learn “ten to fifteen times faster” in an “individualized” curriculum than that of a group environment, providing a much greater retention of the information being presented.

 Within the Taijiquan group setting, you may be assimilating all the information, practicing what you learn, and wish to proceed forward, only to be held back because others involvement may not be as focused as your own.
-In addition, others in the group may possess a much slower learning ability, or do not practice.
+In addition, others in the group may possess a much slower learning curve, or ability, or do not practice.

 When seeking training in Yichuan, Qigong and Taijiquan look for a curriculum inclusive of:

 - An in-depth Meditational (Yichuan) practice.